Healthy Honey Blueberry Muffins

 Add the flour coated blueberries to your mix and gently fold them in.
 Just a few turns with a large spoon or spatula.

 4. Fill muffin tins about 3/4 full.
-If you over-fill they will over flow and make a gnarly mess or be careful to avoid adding too much.
+If you over-fill they will over flow and make a gnarly mess – be careful to avoid adding too much.
 Bake at 400°F until done.

 This recipe makes approximately 24-36 muffins.
 If you are using a regular 12 count muffin pan, plan to bake in 2 batches.
 Of course, if you have 2 pans – that makes the job even easier.

-Now you have a bounty of delicious healthy homemade muffins.
+Now you have a bounty of delicious homemade blueberry muffins.
 Once cool, seal them in an air tight bag or container if you plan to consume them within a day or two.

 Store in the refrigerator for storage up to a week.
 If you want to make a batch ahead for thaw as needed – the freezer is a great option.